-Making Plays is a playwriting course that examines how plot, character and dialogue are constructed.
+Making Plays: a playwriting course that examines how plot, character and dialogue are constructed.
 There's also plenty of opportunity to discuss individual plays and playwrights.
 In recent years we've looked at the work of people including Jez Butterworth, Penny Skinner and Jack Thorne.

 For the MA Writing the City, I teach the module Conflict and the City - a detailed investigation of dramatic works about, or drawn from an experience of, the urban environment.

 I have run external creative writing programmes at the Tate, the 'Circle of Misse' in France and the Foundation for International Education.
-I also co-ordinate regular collaborations with English PEN and the Soho Theatre and am responsible for many of the guest lectures / workshops that the creative writing department hosts.
+I am also responsible for many of the guest lectures and workshops that the creative writing department hosts.

-I am a practicing playwright, and my most recent production was The View from the Mountaintop, for which I received Arts Council funding.
-My play The Shelter was performed at the Riverside Studios in July 2013.
-Another play, Through the Night was one of four chosen by the 2001 Papatango New Playwriting Awards and produced at the Finborough Theatre.
-My monologue play Inside Out was also selected for the inaugural HighTide festival.
-Other work includes: Brightest and Best at The Half Moon (2012); Insect, a Miniaturists play performed at the Arcola, (2011); Hypertension, part of the 'Ave it / Coming Up Later Festival at the Old Vic Tunnels (2011); W-11, a community project for The Gate (2010).
-I am a member of 'Hannah Bruce and Company', a theatre/dance collective which has performed site-responsive work at venues including Wilton's Music Hall, Northern Stage and Shoreditch Town Hall.
+I am also a working playwright.
+My recent play The View from the Mountaintop, received Arts Council funding and was performed at the Brighton and Plymouth theatre festivals.
+My play The Shelter was performed at the Riverside Studios, and another piece, Through the Night, was a recipient of a Papatango New Playwriting Award and produced at the Finborough Theatre.
+My monologue play Inside Out was selected for the inaugural HighTide festival.
+Other work includes: Brightest and Best at The Half Moon; Insect, a Miniaturists play performed at the Arcola; Hypertension, part of the 'Ave it / Coming Up Later Festival at the Old Vic Tunnels; W-11, a community project for The Gate.
+I am a member of 'Hannah Bruce and Company', a theatre/dance collective which has performed site-responsive work at venues including Hoxton Hall, Wilton's Music Hall, Northern Stage and Shoreditch Town Hall.

-I have also written radio comedy for BBC 1 and BB4, several short stories and two non-fiction books: Key Concepts in Creative Writing (Palgrave Macmillan) and Big Questions (an introduction to Philosophy for teenagers).
+I have written radio comedy for BBC 1 and BB4, several short stories, and three non-fiction books: The Soho Theatre 1968-1981 (STR), Key Concepts in Creative Writing (Palgrave) and Big Questions (an introduction to Philosophy for teenagers, Wizard Books).